Aptos, California: Geography

 For statistical purposes, the United States Census Bureau has defined Aptos as a census-designated place (CDP).
 The census definition of the area is limited in contrast to the local understanding of the area with the same name.
-The population of the CDP was 6,220 at the 2010 census.
+The population of the CDP was 6,664 at the 2020 census.
 The CDP has a total area of 6.6 sqmi, all land.
 The southwestern geographical boundary is Monterey Bay, while the northeast boundary is the Santa Cruz Mountains.

 Aptos is bisected northwest-to-southeast by the State Route 1 freeway and includes the ZIP codes 95001 and 95003.

 Demographics

-2010
+Aptos first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.

+2020 census

-The 2010 United States Census reported that Aptos had a population of 6,220.
+The 2020 United States census reported that Aptos had a population of 6,664.
 The population density was 1,013.1 PD/sqmi.
-The racial makeup of Aptos was 5,420 (87.1%) White, 58 (0.9%) African American, 43 (0.7%) Native American, 247 (4.0%) Asian, 8 (0.1%) Pacific Islander, 175 (2.8%) from other races, and 269 (4.3%) from two or more races.
-Hispanic or Latino of any race were 611 persons (9.8%).
+The racial makeup of Aptos was 76.1% White, 1.1% African American, 1.2% Native American, 3.9% Asian, 0.3% Pacific Islander, 5.7% from other races, and 11.7% from two or more races.
+Hispanic or Latino of any race were 16.0% of the population.

-The census reported that 98.7% of the population lived in households and 1.3% lived in non-institutionalized group quarters.
+The census reported that 98.7% of the population lived in households, 1.3% lived in non-institutionalized group quarters, and no one was institutionalized.

-There were 2,549 households, out of which 686 (26.9%) had children under the age of 18 living, 1,353 (53.1%) were married couples living together, 192 (7.5%) had a female householder with no husband present, 95 (3.7%) had a male householder with no wife present.
-There were 142 (5.6%) unmarried.
-665 households (26.1%) were made up of individuals, and 268 (10.5%) had someone living alone who was 65 years of age or older.
-The average household size was 2.41.
-There were 1,640 families (64.3% of all households); the average family size was 2.86.
+There were 2,675 households, out of which 25.7% included children under the age of 18, 52.4% were married-couple households, 6.1% were cohabiting couple households, 25.2% had a female householder with no partner present, and 16.3% had a male householder with no partner present.
+25.1% of households were one person, and 15.4% were one person aged 65 or older.
+The average household size was 2.46.
+There were 1,781 families (66.6% of all households).

-The population was spread out, with 1,150 people (18.5%) under the age of 18, 436 people (7.0%) aged 18 to 24, 1,342 people (21.6%) aged 25 to 44, 2,189 people (35.2%) aged 45 to 64, and 1,103 people (17.7%) who were 65 years of age or older.
-The median age was 46.9 years.
-For every 100 females, there were 97.8 males.
-For every 100 females age 18 and over, there were 96.8 males.